Skip to main content

 “Years later when she returned to live there, she renovated and restored it and was a big believer in doing things right.
 Style wise it looks a bit dated but it was her taste and it is all sound with the plumbing and electrics in good order.
 I expect a new owner will want to knock through a couple of rooms to make a kitchen diner and maybe add on an extension.
 The roof is slate but would have been thatched once.”

-“It is ring fenced by lovely 20 acre grass fields or meadows, mostly ridge and furrow.
+“It is ring fenced by 20 acres of grass fields or meadows, mostly ridge and furrow.
 There is evidence of a moat where there was once an old hall, plus what were Roman fish ponds, all indicated on the Ordnance Survey map.
-There are potentially another 20 acres available to purchase if desired, and if wanting to create an equestrian property, there is the opportunity to use the existing barns and stable for accommodating horses or there is plenty of room to add your own purpose-built stables (stp) and arena.”
+There is potential for the 20 acres to be purchase if desired, by seperate negotiation, and if wanting to create an equestrian property, there is the opportunity to use the existing barns and stable for accommodating horses or there is plenty of room to add your own purpose-built stables (stp) and arena.”

 “There are a couple of very old chestnut trees at the bottom of the garden as well as a small orchard where there used to be a Dutch barn, now providing apples, pears, plums, greengages, cherries and walnuts.
 A front lawn fitted a tennis court when mum was little, and there are lots of mature trees and hedgerows.
 The driveway is lined by horse chestnuts that mum grew from conkers from the old trees.
 An aerial photograph from the 1960s shows the Dutch barn and the crew yard between this and the barns, the area now a small paddock.”